overlookmotel/react-async-ssr/README.md

 The `.renderToStringAsync()` method provided by this package renders in a single pass.
 The render is interrupted when awaiting an async resource and resumed once it has loaded.

+## Versioning

+This module follows [semver](https://semver.org/).
+Breaking changes will only be made in major version updates.

+All active NodeJS release lines are supported (v10+ at time of writing).
+After a release line of NodeJS reaches end of life according to [Node's LTS schedule](https://nodejs.org/en/about/releases/), support for that version of Node may be dropped at any time, and this will not be considered a breaking change.
+Dropping support for a Node version will be made in a minor version update (e.g. 1.2.0 to 1.3.0).
+If you are using a Node version which is approaching end of life, pin your dependency of this module to patch updates only using tilde (`~`) e.g. `~1.2.3` to avoid breakages.

 ## Tests

 Use `npm test` to run the tests.
 Use `npm run cover` to check coverage.